 19th Century Sweets

-In the 19th-century mass production made sweets cheaper.
+In the 19th century mass production made sweets cheaper.
 Meanwhile, the first chocolate bar was made in 1847 and milk chocolate was invented in 1875.
 Also in that era, new sweets were invented.
-Modern marshmallows were invented about 1850.
+Modern marshmallows were invented in about 1850.
 Toffee was invented in the early 19th century and fudge was invented in the USA in the 1880s.
 Peanut brittle and jelly beans were also invented in the late 19th century.

 Meanwhile, Kendal mint cake was invented in 1869.
 Turkish delight was invented in 1777 and it became popular in Europe in the 19th century.
 The first recipe for potato crisps appeared in a book by Dr William Kitchiner published in 1817.